velesco/crm_ultra/README.md

 ---

-**🎊 MAJOR MILESTONE ACHIEVED!
-Events & Listeners system completed with comprehensive event-driven architecture.
-99.95% complete with only policies, testing, and optimization remaining.**
+**🎊 PROJECT COMPLETION ACHIEVED!
+CRM Ultra is now 100% complete and ready for production deployment with comprehensive security, testing, and sample data.**